-So then, what are your options for going to CS6?
-Well, Premiere Pro also works like InDesign – you can export to Final Cut Pro XML (eXtensible Markup Language), or export to an AAF (Advanced Authoring Format) file which is sort of a “universal” project format that can be read by CS6, CS5, CS4, etc. So you can then import the resulting project file into not only an earlier version of Premiere Pro but also other NLEs such as Final Cut Pro, although some Premiere-specific settings and details may not translate.
-Finally, Exporting to EDL (Edit Decision List) format is another option for saving back to prior releases.
+If that doesn’t work, then try Plan B: Premiere Pro works somewhat like InDesign above, in that you can export to Final Cut Pro XML (eXtensible Markup Language), which is the most commonly-used technique – or export to an AAF (Advanced Authoring Format) file, which is sort of a “universal” project format that can be read by CS6, CS5, CS4, etc. So you can then import the resulting project file into not only an earlier version of Premiere Pro but also other NLEs such as Final Cut Pro, although Premiere-specific settings and details may not translate.
+[Note that Premiere Pro can also export OMF and MXF files/wrappers, but AAF is generally considered superior.]
+Finally, Exporting to EDL (Edit Decision List) format is another possible option for saving back to prior releases.

 For Audition, it’s a similar story – standard audio file formats like WAV, MP3, AIFF, etc. are fully compatible across applications, and it’s possible to import sessions from prior versions particularly as XML files, but saving your multitrack session file in an older format would lose some of your mix.
 For migrating and bringing up files from Audition 3, there’s a very helpful conversion utility.